tbauriedel/ansible-collection-influxdb2/README.md

 * [Module: influxdb2_organization](doc/modules/influxdb2_organization.py): Create, update and delete InfluxDBv2 organizations
 * [Module: influxdb2_bucket](doc/modules/influxdb2_bucket.md.py): Create, update and delete InfluxDBv2 buckets

+## Variables

+* `influxdb_force_pip`: Pip won't let you install Python modules if there is a package managed Python installation.
+Since the required modules are not available on all supported distributions you can override this behaviour by setting this variable to `true`.
+(Default: not set)

 ## Example

 ```